AmelieHeinrich/Oni/README.md

 # Oni : D3D12 research renderer and playground

 Oni is an experimental sandbox renderer written in C++ with D3D12.
 It's purpose is for it to be used as a portfolio piece once I go back to job finding.
+Oni makes heavy use of compute shaders for its rendering.
+Anything that isn't a draw call will be put into a compute shader.

 ![](screenshots/Bistro.png)
 ![](screenshots/Sponza.png)